How to Prevent Shopify Cart Abandonment

 You can’t offer discount codes and coupons to everyone on every purchase.
 But if someone has an item in their cart, they’ve signaled that they’re ready to buy.
 That makes them an ideal target to incentivize with an exit-intent popup.
 And the best way to create an exit-intent popup in Shopify is with OptinMonster.

 OptinMonster is the best exit popup builder for Shopify.
 The Shopify integration with OptinMonster only needs one click to set up.
-You can create an exit-intent popup in minutes with the template library and drag-and-drop builder.
+You can create an exit-intent popup in minutes with one of the 700+ templates and the easy drag-and-drop builder.

 There are many popup templates designed especially for eCommerce sites.
 You can create a discount wheel to tempt abandoning visitors, or show a simple popup inviting them to claim a gift with a purchase or free shipping coupon code.